 When you submit assignments, they will be assessed and returned to you within your course.
 If you wish to resubmit an assignment (not an exam/test – see below) to improve your grade, you may do so and it will be re-evaluated for a final grade.

-Once registered, your instructor will set up a Welcome Meeting.
+Once registered, your instructor will set up a Welcome Meeting with you and your guardian.
 Before you begin a Welcome Meeting, please be sure to be logged in to your course page and review any content requested by your instructor.

 After the Welcome Meeting, an instructor will activate your course and you can log in and begin to work.
 Courses can be accessed through the student login button on our website.
 Once logged in, click “Launch Course” on your dashboard.
 Or, you may bookmark your course page.